shadowga/website/_docs/index.md

 ### Making an account
 Getting started on the community is nice and simple, we don't ask for much information.
 You'll either need an e-mail and password or you can sign up with a GitHub account.
-Check out the security page for advice on that.
+Also consider enabling two-factor authentication, check our security page [here](https://shadow.ga/docs/3/e-security/#activating-two-factor-login) for more on that.
 If you'd like your account deleted, just let us know.

 ### Discussions